Seniwongs.com

 Na Ayutthaya belongs to the modern royal-surname framework of Rama VI's reign and should be separated from early Rattanakosin lineage origins.

-A specific Royal Gazette record should be cited before making legal-detail claims.
+Based on public contextual articles on the Na Krungthep and Na Ayutthaya surname system.
+A specific Royal Gazette issue should be cited before making legal-detail claims.

 7. Modern periodPending verification